 The Bible teaches that to do justice is to do what is right.
 That which is just is right and fair based upon the standard which is the word of God written.

-Left on our own we are all children of God’s wrath, Ephesians 2:3.
-It’s at this point that the cry of “It’s not fair” is often heard.
+Left on our own, we are all children of God’s wrath (Ephesians 2:3).
+It’s at this point that the cry “It’s not fair” is often heard.
 The offense of the truth causes men to define God in their own view.
 I’ve heard the statement, “My God is a God of love.
 He wouldn’t send people to hell.
 It’s not fair or loving.”
-My response is that definition of God is not the God of the Bible.
-God has revealed Himself as holy, holy, holy, Isaiah 6:3; Revelation 4:8.
+My response is that the God defined in that statement is not the God of the Bible.
+God has revealed Himself as “Holy, holy, holy” (Isaiah 6:3; Revelation 4:8).